samsquire/assembly/README.md

 # single writer scheduler workqueue

 If there is multiple single writers.
-Each single writer can dispatch any number of thresds 1-2 million messages a second.
+Each single writer can dispatch any number of threads 1-2 million messages a second.